 After denying the accusations against his administrators in the US, a statement is now released by one of his lawyers, Michael Jay Green, general counsel of Kingdom of Jesus Christ (KJC) Los Angeles, claiming that the these complaints are nothing but a fabrication to destroy the Church’s reputation and to discredit the works of Pastor Apollo C. Quiboloy.
 The KJC which was founded 35 years ago by Quiboloy, which claimed he is literally the “son of God”, he can “talk to God”, “has the super power to stop earthquakes”, “God allowed him to acquire hundreds of millions worth of wealth”, etc., is now claiming to have millions of member worldwide.

 In a January response released by Quiboloy from Davao City, the pastor was reported to have stated: “Under no circumstances does KJC or its members engage in any act that violates the law.
-We are ready, able to show and prove the innocence of the administrators of the Kingdom.
+Just view publisher site where you will be able to see and prove the innocence of the administrators of the Kingdom.
 We will show to you that the KJC administrators were just exercising the religious rights of spreading the Good News to the whole world.
 We will face these charges and we await our day in court.”

 Mr. Green said that the complainants against church officials Guia Cabactulan, Marissa Duenas, and Amanda Estopare have just fabricated their statements to the Federal Bureau of Investigation (FBI).
 He stated: “We are in possession of evidence that witnesses to the human trafficking and immigration fraud charges against three Kingdom of Jesus Christ administrators in Los Angeles were lying about many things to the FBI, immigration and many other agencies to support their claims”.